 Sliced/diced pointed gourd is employed in tasty masala stir-fries in many parts of North Indian states and served with roti/rice.

 In Bihar and Bengal, aloo-parwal ki sabzi (Potato-Pointed gourd stew recipe) is a popular subsistence food served with steamed rice.

-T. doica tender leafy tips and tendrils are equally popular and used as greens/potherb in the dishes.
+T. doica tender leafy tips and tendrils are equally popular and used as greens/potherb in dishes.

-In Bihar, pointed gourd is known by the local name Patal/patol (parwal).
-Immature, green pods used in the preparation of mouth-watering pickles.
+In Bihar, the pointed gourd is known by the local name Patal/patol (parwal).
+Immature, green pods are used in the preparation of mouth-watering pickles.